FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 </LanguageSpecific>
 <LanguageSpecific to="graphql">

-The facet summary can be requested with `facetSummary` field inside extra results.
-This request triggers the calculation of the facet summary object containing the facet summary calculation.
+The facet summary can be requested with the `facetSummary` field within extra results.
+This request triggers the calculation of the facet summary object, which contains the facet summary calculation.
 The calculated facet summary can contain all entity references marked as `faceted` in the [entity schema](../../use/schema.md).
-Facet summary calculation is requested separately for each reference, and thus, each reference can have defined its own behaviour.
+The facet summary calculation is requested separately for each reference, so each reference can have its own behaviour defined.

 </LanguageSpecific>